mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 %}

 {% include verse.html
-text="Now there was a day when the sons of God came to present themselves before YHWH, and Satan also came among them." verse="Job 1:6" version="NASB1995"
+text="Now on the day when God’s sons came to present themselves before YHWH, Satan also came among them." verse="Job 1:6"
 %}

 {% include verse.html
-text="Then he showed me Joshua the high priest standing before the angel of the Lord, and Satan standing at his right hand to accuse him." verse="Zechariah 3:1" version="NASB1995"
+text="He showed me Joshua the high priest standing before YHWH’s angel, and Satan standing at his right hand to be his adversary." verse="Zechariah 3:1"
 %}
 </div>

 {% include verse.html
-text="The great dragon was thrown down, that ancient serpent, who is called the devil and Satan, the deceiver of the whole world—he was thrown down to the earth, and his angels were thrown down with him.
-Then I heard a loud voice in heaven proclaiming, “Now have come the salvation and the power and the kingdom of our God and the authority of his Messiah, for the accuser of our brothers and sisters has been thrown down, who accuses them day and night before our God." verse="Revelation 12:9-10"
+text="The great dragon was thrown down, the old serpent, he who is called the devil and Satan, the deceiver of the whole world.
+He was thrown down to the earth, and his angels were thrown down with him.
+I heard a loud voice in heaven, saying, “Now the salvation, the power, and the Kingdom of our God, and the authority of his Christ has come; for the accuser of our brothers has been thrown down, who accuses them before our God day and night." verse="Revelation 12:9-10"
 %}